Henry IV, Holy Roman Emperor: Restoration

-Robert II, Count of Flanders, allied with Bishop Manasses of Cambrai—a Frenchman supported by the Pope—against Walcher whom Henry had appointed to replace Manasses as bishop of Cambrai.
-Robert laid siege to Cambrai; Henry came to Walcher's rescue, forcing Robert to lift the siege in October 1102, but Robert resumed the war on Walcher soon after Henry left Cambrai.
-Henry held a general assembly in Mainz on 6 January 1103, and proclaimed the Reichsfriede (imperial peace), prohibiting feuds and other acts of violence, for the first time in the whole empire.
-He threatened those who broke the peace with mutilation, without allowing the wealthy to pay penance.
+Robert II of Flanders allied with Bishop Manasses of Cambrai, whom the Pope supported, against Walcher, Henry's appointee as bishop of Cambrai.
+Robert besieged the city, but Henry relieved Walcher and forced Robert to lift the siege in October 1102.
+After Henry's departure, however, Robert soon renewed hostilities.
+On 6 January 1103, Henry held a general assembly in Mainz and proclaimed the Reichsfriede (imperial peace) for the first time, banning feuds and violence throughout the empire.
+He threatened violators with mutilation, rejecting the option of monetary penance for the wealthy.